 To complete its report and offer a recommendation as required by the Legislature, during public meetings members and interested stakeholders considered a number of policy questions.
-The full transcripts of the comments from the meetings is available.
+The full transcripts of the comments from the meetings are available.
 Summary conclusion information is provided below.

-Question: With the understanding of the Board's current enforcement model, which is a hybrid model, does the Board believe that changing the current enforcement structure is appropriate for facilities licensed by the Board?
+- 1. Question: With the understanding of the Board's current enforcement model, which is a hybrid enforcement model, does the Board believe that changing the current enforcement structure is appropriate for facilities licensed by the Board?
 Answer: The Board's current regulatory model of facilities is appropriate.
-A transition to a more robust standard of care model is not appropriate for facilities regulated by the Board.

-Question: Should the Board's enforcement of facilities continue to be predicated on violations of state and federal law?

-Answer: Yes, enforcement and administrative actions involving facilities should continue to be predicated on violations of state and federal law consistent with the Board's consumer protection mandate.
+A transition to a more robust standard of care model is not appropriate for - A transition to a more robust standard of care model is not appropriate for facilities regulated by the Board as facilities do not exercise independent or clinical judgment. - Question: Should the Board's enforcement of facilities continue to be predicated on violations of state and federal law?
+Answer: Yes, enforcement and administrative actions involving facilities should continue to be predicated on violations of state and federal law consistent with the Board's consumer protection mandate. - 3.
 Question: Does the Board believe a standard of care enforcement model is feasible and appropriate in the regulation of pharmacy personnel, excluding pharmacists?
 Answer: No, the Board does not believe such a model is appropriate.
-Unlike pharmacists, no other licensees regulated by the Board are allowed to exercise professional judgment when exercising the privileges of the license.
+Unlike pharmacists, no other licensees regulated by the Board are allowed to exercise professional and clinical judgment when exercising the privileges of the license. - 4.
 Question: Does the Board believe that a pharmacist (including those serving as a pharmacist-in-charge) should continue to be subject to actions by the Board for violations of state and federal laws and/or standard of care breaches or solely be subject to enforcement action by the Board if they breach a standard of care?

 Answer: There are some areas of pharmacy practice, such as compounding, where it does not appear appropriate to allow additional pharmacist discretion beyond current provisions.
 Further, given the variability in practice settings and services provided, patient care and relevant laws need to be considered.
-Because of the role of a PIC, in such circumstances, adherence to state and federal law is necessary.
+Because of the role of a PIC, in such circumstances, adherence to state and federal law is necessary, and a professional licensee should be responsible for compliance with applicable law.